Signs that an employee is going to sue

 Fortunately, there are ways to resolve employment issues before they turn into full-fledged lawsuits.
 But first, you need to be able to recognize the warning signs of impending legal trouble.

-Founded workplace harassment and discrimination lawsuits rarely crop up out of the blue.
+Workplace harassment and discrimination lawsuits rarely crop up out of the blue.
 There is usually a fair bit of warning because it takes time for employees to build their cases.
 After all, the burden of proof is on the employee, and it can be difficult to prove a workplace discrimination or harassment case.

 That sounds bleak – but there is good news.
 Employers usually have ample opportunity to identify and resolve the issue before it becomes a lawsuit.
-Here are the top three signs your business may be in for an employment practices lawsuit:

-- An employee files a claim with the EEOC.
 Before employees can independently take their employer to court, they must file a formal complaint with the EEOC.
 The EEOC will then contact your business and explain how you should proceed.
 It might dismiss the charge, investigate, or tell you to try to settle the dispute.
 The EEOC even has a free mediation program to assist with this.

-- A fired employee refuses severance.
 Most businesses aren’t legally required to give employees severance when they fire them, but it can be a nice parting gesture.
 Severance usually involves a sum of money, but it doesn’t have to.
 For example, it might make more financial sense for a small business to allow fired employees to keep a company computer or stay on the business’s healthcare plan for a few months.
 But if an employee ever refuses this compensation, they might be planning to sue for wrongful termination.
 That’s because severance packages usually require an employee to sign a waiver that says they won’t sue in exchange for the compensation.
 (If you don’t use a waiver like this, you should!)